These Banana Baked Oatmeal Fingers with Cherries are the perfect iron-rich breakfast for your kids, toddlers and baby led weaning.

 Table of contents

 I love baked oatmeal for baby led weaning because it’s an easy way to sneak in lots of healthy nutrition without the need for any added sugar or salt.
-These banana baked oatmeal fingers are loaded with iron, antioxidants, omega 3, protein, healthy fats and fibre – all of the things I’m constantly trying to get into my kid every day.
+I also love this recipe because they’re:

 Step 1: In a large bowl, mix together the ripe banana, almond butter, eggs, almond milk, oats, chia, flax, vanilla, cinnamon, nutmeg and baking powder.